Jeri Taylor

 Jeri Cecile Suer (June 30, 1938 – October 24, 2024), known professionally as Jeri Taylor, was an American television scriptwriter and producer who wrote many episodes of the Star Trek: The Next Generation and Star Trek: Voyager series.

 Early life

-Jeri Cecile Suer was born in Evansville, Indiana, on June 30, 1938.
-She attended Indiana University Bloomington, where she was a member of Kappa Alpha Theta.
-Taylor also received her M.A. in English from California State University, Northridge in 1966.
+Taylor was born Jeri Cecile Suer in Evansville, Indiana, on June 30, 1938.
+She graduated from Indiana University Bloomington, where she was a member of Kappa Alpha Theta.
+Taylor also earned her M.A. in English from California State University, Northridge in 1966.